 Applicants who are admitted will be placed in the conditional admission status if they meet one of the following:

-- A minimum undergraduate cumulative grade point average of 3.00 on the last 60 hours of undergraduate work, or 127
+- A minimum undergraduate cumulative grade point average of 2.50, or 2.75 on the last 60 hours.

-- A minimum cumulative grade point average of at least 3.00 on at least 6 hours of previous graduate work with no more than one grade of “C” and no grade less than a "C", or
+- A minimum cumulative grade point average of at least 3.00 on at least 6hours of previous graduate work with no more than one grade of “C” and no grade less than “C”.

-- A minimum cumulative undergraduate grade point average of 2.70, continuous employment (full or part-time) for at least the previous 12 months in a student affairs position at a regionally accredited institution of higher education, and submission of a letter from the Chief Student Affairs Officer of the employing institution attesting that the applicant has shown considerable promise for college student personnel work.
+- A minimum cumulative undergraduate grade point average of 2.70, continuous employment, full or part-time, for at least the previous 12 months in a student affairs position at an accredited institution of higher education, and submission of a letter from the Chief Student Affairs Officer of the employing institution attesting that the applicant has shown considerable promise for college student personnel work.

 Core Course Requirements (27 hours)